 Atypical antipsychotics like LATUDA may make you more sensitive to heat.
 You may have trouble cooling off.
 Be careful when exercising or when doing things likely to cause dehydration or make you warm.
 Try to keep cool and drink plenty of water.

 If you are like most people, you probably think negatively from time to time.
 But if it becomes a habit, it can lead to a self-defeating cycle of negativity―or negative thought patterns―that can contribute to making you feel depressed.
-Your health care provider may decide to use a talk therapy technique called Cognitive behavioral therapy (CBT), which focuses on the relationship between your thoughts, feelings and behaviors.
-Together, you can start looking at your particular negative patterns, which may include catastrophizing (projecting the worst outcome) or jumping to conclusions (thinking negatively about something without evidence).
-Writing these negative thoughts down and looking for evidence to support those thoughts may help you start moving toward a more positive mind-set.
+Your health care provider may decide to use a talk therapy technique called cognitive behavioral therapy (CBT), which focuses on the relationship between your thoughts, feelings, and behaviors.
+Together, you can start looking at your particular negative patterns, which may include catastrophizing (projecting the worst outcome) or jumping to conclusions (thinking negatively about something without evidence), to help you become aware of them.